elbwalker/walkerOS/packages/clients/web/README.md

     // Related properties defined with the data-elbcontext attribute
     test: ['engagement', 0] // Value and order
   },
-  custom: {}, // Additional custom data
+  custom: {}, // Additional custom data for individual setups
   globals: {
     // General Properties defined with the data-elbglobals attribute
     language: 'en'